AutomationSolutionz/automationsolutionz.github.io/docs/data-collector.md

 nested data to only a single action, whereas, this would otherwise take around 10-20 actions in general.

 Let's go through a simple example to understand how this works.
-Given the following data (a random json data):
+We're assuming that the following data is saved in the variable `%|data|%`:

 ```json
 [